Kenyans are voting in an election that observers

 After the polling station opened, the line of voters extended half way across the school's football pitch.

-Reports from around the country suggested long lines of voters were forming before polling stations opened.
+suggested long lines of voters were forming before polling stations

+blamed for the violence last time.
 Waiting in line outside polling stations in Nairobi hours before polls opened, the atmosphere was calm and people chanted "peace", reports the BBC's Gabriel Gatehouse in the capital.

 Kenyans will choose a president, members of parliament and senators, county governors and members of 47 county assemblies.